-Traditionally, Chicken Marsala is made with a thin chicken cutlet cooked in Marsala wine and mushrooms but we amped up our Chicken Marsala by stuffing it with cheesy caramelized onions and then add some sun dried tomatoes and spinach to the finishing touch.
+Traditionally, Chicken Marsala is made with a thin chicken cutlet cooked in Marsala wine and mushrooms but we amped up our stuffed Chicken Marsala by stuffing it with cheesy caramelized onions and then add some sun dried tomatoes and spinach to the finishing touch.

 This recipe was one the the first dishes I cooked for Terry on our date night.
 He didn’t believe me that chicken breast could be moist and flavourful and I was about to prove him wrong.
 I always love a good challenge in the kitchen, don’t you?